hotandfresh/data-structures-and-algorithms/DataStructures/LinkedList.md

 ### insert -

 This method takes in a value and inserts that value at the beginning of the linked list.
 Therefore, its time complexity is O(1).
 Space is consistent at O(1) as well.

 ### insertBefore -

 This method takes in 2 parameters, a value and a valueToFind in the linked list.
 The value is added before the valueToFind.
+Time complexity is O(N) because the entire linked list could be traversed if that valueToFind is at the end.
+Space Complexity is O(1) because no extra space is need to solve the problem.

 ### insertAfter -

 This method takes in 2 parameters, a value and a valueToFind in the linked list.
 The value is added after the valueToFind.
+Time complexity is O(N) because the entire linked list could be traversed if that valueToFind is at the end.
+Space Complexity is O(1) because no extra space is need to solve the problem.

 ### append -

 This method takes in a value and adds it to the end of the list.
+Time complexity is O(N) because the entire linked list is traversed in order to add to the end.
+Space Complexity is O(1) because no extra space is need to solve the problem.

 ### includes -